-The Hastings HFM-300 mass flow meter and HFC-302 flow controller are designed to accurately measure and control mass flow over the range of 0-5 sccm to 0-10 slm with an accuracy of better than ±0.75% FS (Full Scale).
-Versions with a full scale around 10-30 slm have an accuracy better than ±1.0% FS.
+The Hastings 300 series high range mass flow meters and controllers are designed to accurately measure and control mass flow at ranges between 25 slm and 10,000 slm with an accuracy of better than ±1% Full Scale (HFM-306 is 2% FS).
 Hastings mass flow instruments do not require any periodic maintenance under normal operating conditions with clean gases.
-No damage will occur from the use of moderate overpressures (~500 psi/3.45MPa) or overflows.
+No damage will occur from the use of moderate overpressures or overflows (~300 psig/2.07 MPa for HFM-306, ~500 psi/3.45 MPa for all other models).
 Instruments are normally calibrated with the appropriate standard calibration gas (nitrogen) then a correction factor is used to adjust the output for the intended gas.
 Calibrations for other gases, such as oxygen, helium, and argon, are available upon special order.